Russian Olivier Salad (Ensalada Rusa)

 • Pickles: Dill pickles or cornichons work best for this recipe.
 Don’t use any pickles that are even slightly sweetened.

-• Mayonnaise: Regular mayonnaise work best for this recipe, but low fat or vegan would work, too.
+• Mayonnaise: Regular mayonnaise works best for this recipe, but low-fat or vegan would work, too.
+Use high-quality mayo for the best flavor, as it forms the backbone of the dressing.

-• Yogurt: Traditionally Russian salad doesn’t contain any yogurt, but I find the addition of yogurt lightens it up.
+• Greek Yogurt: It lightens the dressing while adding a slight tang and creamy texture.
+Traditionally Russian salad doesn’t contain any yogurt, but I find the addition of yogurt lightens it up.
 If not using yogurt, you can add more mayonnaise.

 cook the potatoes and carrots then mix with the peas, pickles, mayo, yogurt and salt.

-1. Boil the potatoes and carrots: Chop the potatoes into cubes and chop the carrots to be slightly smaller than the potatoes.
-Add them to boiling water and cook for about 15 minutes.
-They should be fork tender and fully cooked, but not mushy.
+Step 1: Boil the Potatoes and Carrots: Peel the potatoes, cut them into cubes, and chop the carrots to be slightly smaller than the potatoes.
+Add them to boiling water in a large pot and cook for about 15 minutes.
+They should be fork-tender and fully cooked, but not mushy.
 Drain the vegetables and let them cool completely.

-2. Mix the ingredients: mix the cooled potatoes and carrots with the green peas and chopped pickles in a large bowl.
+Step 2: Mix the Ingredients: Mix the cooled potatoes and carrots with the green peas and chopped pickles in a large bowl.

-3. Finishing touches: Add the mayonnaise, yogurt, salt and pepper.
+Step 3: Finishing Touches: Add the mayonnaise, yogurt, salt, and pepper.
 Taste and add more salt if needed.
 Cover and refrigerate for 30 minutes before serving.

-This potato salad is loved around the world from Russia to Turkey, Iran, France, Spain and even Colombia.
+This Olivier potato salad is loved around the world from Russia to Turkey, Iran, France, Spain, and even Colombia.
 Each country and family has their own version.
 Here are a few ingredients you can add to this recipe:

-You can serve ensalada rusa with other Spanish tapas dishes such as patatas bravas, gambas al ajillo and pan con tomate.
+For spinach vibes, serve ensalada rusa with other Spanish tapas dishes such as patatas bravasgambas al ajillo, and pan con tomate.

 two bowls of ensalata rusa known as olivier salad or Russian salad.

-Can I make ensalada rusa ahead of time?
+Can I make Olivier salad ahead of time?

 How can I make Russian salad for a crowd?